How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Next up, head over to Pontocho Alley, one of my favorite spots to eat in Kyoto!

-The restaurants offer a wide range of dining options from affordable yakitori-style dining to traditional and upscale Kyoto cuisine.
-Most of the restaurants on the east side of the alleyway have a view of the Kamogawa river.
+Most of the restaurants on the east side of the alleyway have a view of the Kamo River.
 Some even offer a dining platform over the river.

 Kamo River Kyoto Japan